Latest Windows 10 Update Is A Privacy Threat? Ensure Win10 Creators Update Doesn’t Reset Security Settings

 Fortunately, there’s a simple solution to avoid the resetting of privacy settings.
 Windows 10 users will only have to wait a day for the Creators Update to arrive by itself.
 Those who wait patiently for the internal Windows Update to download the Creators Update will be rewarded.
 In other words, Microsoft will respect the current and personalized privacy settings, and leave them alone while applying the Creators Update.

 It is amply clear that Microsoft is gradually monetizing Windows 10 through targeted or generic advertisements.
-While initially these ads have been appearing in the form of tips and suggestions, which are predominantly targeted towards new Windows 10 users to help them learn more about the capabilities within the OS, it is only a matter of time that those slots would serve as digital banners.
+While initially these ads have been appearing in the form of tips and suggestions, which are predominantly targeted towards new Windows 10 users to help them learn more about the capabilities of the OS, it is only a matter of time that those slots would serve as digital banners.

 [Featured Image by Billy H.C.
 Kwok/Getty Images]